 This means entrusting your payroll execution to an agency.
 A lot of businesses that don’t have dedicated personnel opt for outsourcing.

 Based on their payroll cycle, they provide the agency with salary information and other data such as attendance, leaves, reimbursement details, etc. every month.
 The agency then calculates dues and is also responsible for complying with statutory compliances.

-Automated payroll software will do away with all the challenges of using spreadsheets or outsourcing it.
-There are many payroll automation tools and software available in the market which can reduce manual efforts and increase efficiency.
+Automated software will do away with all the challenges of using spreadsheets or outsourcing them.
+There are many automation tools and software available in the market that can reduce manual efforts and increase efficiency.

 Apart from carrying out payroll computations, the software needs to be updated with the latest compliance laws.